-A corrected proof of one-year efficacy and safety data from the CLEAR trial which compared secukinumab to ustekinumab was published online on September 20, 2016.18 The rates of any adverse effect per 100 PY for secukinumab and ustekinumab were 281 and 250, respectively.
+A corrected proof of one-year efficacy and safety data from the CLEAR trial which compared secukinumab to ustekinumab was published online on September 20, 2016.20 The rates of any adverse effect per 100 PY for secukinumab and ustekinumab were 281 and 250, respectively.
 The rates of any infection per 100 PY for secukinumab and ustekinumab were 98 and 96, respectively.
 The number of patients who, over one year, discontinued the study medication due to an adverse effect was 10 of 335 subjects for secukinumab and 9 of 336 subjects for ustekinumab.

-Long-term safety data are also available from PSOLAR (Psoriasis Longitudinal Assessment and Registry).
+Final Evidence Report - Targeted Immunomodulators for the Treatment of Moderate-Severe Plaque Psoriasis Return to Table of Contents Long-term safety data are also available from PSOLAR (Psoriasis Longitudinal Assessment and Registry).
 PSOLAR is a multicenter, longitudinal, psoriasis-based registry study evaluating the risk of infection in biologics and other systemic therapies.
 The overall population was 55% male, with a mean age of 49 and a mean duration of disease of 18 years.
-We identified two publications describing PSOLAR results.^{20,21}
+We identified two publications describing PSOLAR results.^{22,23}